teachingbeforedying/a-user-interface/README.md

 ## About
 Infinite whiteboard with interactive elements.
 Originally designed for students to manipulate math objects.
-Can be used for presentations or games or both at the same time.
+Can be used for making presentations, drawings, games or all at the same time.
 Open for any kind of improvement, or degeneration.

 ## Key features
 Infinite canvas: space is not constrained in width, height, or depth
 Z-scroll: resize your elements in a blink
 Z-index: bring this in front of that
-Create and save presentations with text, images, videos, ...
+Create and save/load presentations with text, images, videos, ...
+_Easy yet awesome freeDraw UX_
 Interactive objects
 Operators
 _Math objects_